-If someone uses Google Maps to search for a local landscaping business, your correct and updated information on the internet (including Google My Business) will enable your ranking in Google Maps to be higher than those other landscapers who don’t take the time.
+If someone uses Google Maps to search for a local landscaping business, your correct and updated information on the internet (including Google Business Profile) will enable your ranking in Google Maps to be higher than those other landscapers who don’t take the time.

 So make sure your business’s contact information is correct on these websites too: